-Thus, on the date in focus here — one day after the 57th anniversary of women’s suffrage in the United States — some 1,500 local supporters of the ERA gathered in downtown Seattle to march from the Federal Courthouse at Fifth Avenue and Madison Street to Victor Steinbrueck Park (then simply known as Waterfront Park) near Pike Place Market.
-The Saturday afternoon event was held in solidarity with similar marches — many much larger — being held across the U.S. that weekend.
+Thus, on the date in focus here — one day after the 57th anniversary of women’s suffrage in the United States — several thousand local supporters of the ERA gathered in downtown Seattle to march from the Federal Courthouse at Fifth Avenue and Madison Street to Victor Steinbrueck Park (then known simply as Waterfront Park) near Pike Place Market.
+The Saturday afternoon event was held in solidarity with similar marches — many much larger — being held across the United States that weekend.

 Seattle’s hour-long march initially lacked a police escort, and Seattle police officers on patrol downtown were at first taken aback by the marchers’ presence on the streets, since they were under the impression that the march would be limited to downtown sidewalks.
 Thus, the march began chaotically without a clear path, but soon gained focus as organizers and police officers hastily arranged a plan to guide the march through downtown traffic without confrontation.
 The resulting atmosphere was festively raucous, with placards aplenty; among the more noteworthy placards carried by marchers were those that read, respectively, “Adam Was A Rough Draft” and “Eve Was Framed.”